igmmgi/EegFun.jl/docs/src/demos/channel_summary.md

 This demo demonstrates how to generate summary statistics across all channels for data quality assessment.

-This demo demonstrates how to generate summary statistics across all channels for data quality assessment.

 ### What is Channel Summary?

 Channel summary provides aggregate statistics across all EEG channels, offering a quick overview of data characteristics.
 This complements channel-specific metrics by revealing patterns across the entire montage.